 Product pages maintain considerable strategic importance for ecommerce websites.
-Your visitors enter your product pages not only with an intention to buy something (the most desired end action) but to also learn, research and compare what you have against a competitor.
-In addition to this, product pages also serve to help buyers find relevant pricing information, delivery costs, warranty and/or return policies and a whole lot more.
+Your visitors enter your product pages not only with an intention to buy something (the most desired end action) but to also learn, research, and compare what you have against a competitor.
+In addition to this, product pages also serve to help buyers find relevant pricing information, delivery costs, warranty and/or return policies, and a whole lot more.

 To be effective, your website must implement product pages that are able to satisfy each of your visitor’s needs.
 But information isn’t enough either.
-While providing necessary information, these pages must be convincing enough to entice your visitors to move through the purchase process — on your site rather than on a competitor’s website.
+While providing necessary information, these pages must be user friendly and convincing enough to entice your visitors to move through the purchase process — on your site rather than on a competitor’s website.

-Calls to action
+1. Calls to action

 Every product page absolutely must have at least one, if not more, calls to action.
-The most important action a user can take is to “buy now” but other actions such as “purchase,” “add to cart,” “save for later,” “add to wish list,” etc, can be equally effective at capturing a sale.
+The most important action a user can take is to “buy now,” but other actions such as “purchase,” “add to cart,” “save for later,” “add to wish list,” etc., can be equally effective at capturing a sale.